Roboram/SDCND---P1---Lane-Detection/README.md

 This is the code from my first project for the [Udacity Self-Driving Car Engineer Nanodegree](http://www.udacity.com/drive).
 Based on some starter code provided by Udacity, I detect lane lines in images/videos using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

 The code currently lives in P1.ipynb.
 The first two videos work, but I still need to get the third video working.
-A more detailed explanation of the image processing pipeline is found in writeup_GY.md.
+A more detailed explanation of the image processing pipeline is found in P1 writeup.pdf.

 This project is forked from [udacity/CarND-LaneLines-P1](https://github.com/udacity/CarND-LaneLines-P1).